Feeling sick in the evening often results from digestion issues, stress buildup, blood sugar dips, or dehydration throughout the day.

 Medical Conditions That May Cause Evening Sickness Symptoms

-While lifestyle factors explain many cases of feeling sick in the evening, persistent symptoms warrant medical evaluation because certain conditions mimic these signs:
+While lifestyle factors explain many cases of feeling sick in the evening, persistent symptoms warrant medical evaluation because certain conditions can mimic these signs:

 Lifestyle Changes That Can Reduce Evening Sickness Episodes